Gela (album)

 Gela is the debut studio album by Indigenous Australian rapper Baker Boy, released on 15 October 2021 through Island Records Australia and Universal Music Australia.
 Gela features guest appearances from JessB, G Flip, Jerome Farah, Thando, Yirrmal, Lara Andallo, and Uncle Jack Charles, alongside production from former TZU member Pip Norman, Willie Tafa, Carl Dimataga, Morgan Jones and Farah.

+The album title Gela is Baker's skin name in Yolngu culture.

 Gela was supported by seven singles—"Cool as Hell", "Meditjin", "Move", "Ride", "My Mind", "Butterflies", and "Survive".

 At the J Awards of 2021, the album was nominated for Australian Album of the Year.
 At the National Indigenous Music Awards 2022, the album won Album of the Year.

-At the 2022 ARIA Music Awards, the album won Album of the Year, Best Solo Artist, Best Hip Hop Release/Rap Release and Best Cover Art.
+At the 2022 ARIA Music Awards, the album won Album of the Year, Best Solo Artist, Best Hip Hop Release/Rap Release, Best Mixed Album and Best Cover Art.

 At the 2022 Music Victoria Awards, the album won Best Victorian Album.

 Background

 Baker's debut album follows several years of releasing stand-alone singles.
 On 18 January 2019, Triple J published a piece detailing their most anticipated albums of the year, which featured Baker's forthcoming debut on the list.
 A representative for him detailed the album's musicality, revealing it would include "dancehall, traditional, trap, G-Funk and your original Baker Boy styles."
 On 25 January 2020, in an interview with The Sydney Morning Herald's Craig Mathieson, Baker discussed his intention to release an album before the end of the year, stating: "Finishing an album is one of my main priorities for this year.
 It's almost finished, so I want everyone to get ready for what's going to happen."
 On 27 March, Baker premiered the single "Move" on Triple J's Sally & Erica.
 In an accompanying interview, he revealed details of the album, saying he was "super-pumped" about it, and was "three or two" songs away from completing it.